-Needless to say, making a ship model is quite a tedious job which requires precision.
+Needless to say, making a ship model is quite a tedious job that requires precision.
 However, much like the ship, modern CAD/CAM techniques have eased things a lot.
-Though the time taken to make a model is negligible as compared to the real ship, of course, but still almost many of the basic aspects are taken care of during the construction phase like:
+Though the time taken to make a model is negligible as compared to the real ship, of course, still almost many of the basic aspects are taken care of during the construction phase like:

 - Model Dimensions

 - Position of centres of gravity and buoyancy

 - Motor type (for a powered model)